 Overton Bank House

 Set in the centre of the charming market town of Leek, this Grade II listed, large, end-terraced, Georgian town house was formerly owned by the Earl of Macclesfield, and now offers a good standard of holiday home for groups or families.
 The house combines historic elegance with contemporary amenities, comfortable furnishings and state-of-the-art entertainment systems.
 Within a couple of minutes’ stroll are a selection of restaurants from gourmet to cosy, real ale pubs and, takeaways.
 The neighbouring pub serves meals from 8am until 11pm.
 Leek, a former silk milling town, is full of beautiful buildings and is on the edge of the Peak District National Park, a good centre for exploring Staffordshire, Derbyshire and Cheshire.
 Roaches Rocks offer a natural adventure playground and Rudyard Lake, 3 miles, has boat hire and a miniature steam train.
 Tittesworth Lake has a kayak/canoeing centre plus fishing.
 Cheddleton Steam Railway, pony trekking, cycle trails, canal dayboat hire and superb walking are within 6 miles.
+Golf is also available nearby.
 Little Moreton Hall, Biddulph Grange Gardens, Quarry Bank Mill, Lyme Park, Tatton Park and Dunham Massey (all NT) are within easy reach.
 Alton Towers and Splash Landings, Macclesfield with its silk heritage museum, Stoke-on-Trent with pottery and china centres, and Trentham Gardens and Monkey Forest are within 12 miles.
 Buxton is 10 miles, whilst Chatsworth House is 25 miles.
 Shop 0.25 miles, pub and restaurant 30 yards.